No. 25 Clemson escapes Boston College with 19-13 victory

 The Tigers sure looked headed in that direction early on with sophomore tailback Kobe Pace broke off a 59-yard TD run — Clemson’s longest play of the season.

-The Tigers drove inside the Boston College 25 twice more in the opening half, once to the Eagles’ 2.
-But had to settle for Potter field goals both times.
+The Tigers drove inside the Boston College 25 twice more in the opening half, once to the 2.
+But had to settle for Potter’s field goals both times.

 Clemson offensive coordinator Tony Elliott is trying not to complicate the attack with so many new faces in the lineup.